What Is Pseudobulbar Affect?

 Pseudobulbar affect is a nervous system disorder that can make you laugh, cry, or become angry without being able to control when it happens.

 - Emotional lability

 - Involuntary crying

 - Pathological laughing and crying

-If you or someone you love has PBA, you might notice:
+If you or someone you love has pseudobulbar affect, you might notice:

-- Sudden, extra intense fits of crying or laughter that you can't control
+- Sudden, intense fits of crying or laughter that aren’t controlled

 - Crying or laughter that doesn't seem right for the situation